nf-osi/nf-metadata-dictionary/tests/README.md

 - Test VALIDATION of manifests against templates
 - Test SUBMISSION of manifests

-Tests are *mostly* self-contained (don't depend on output from other tests) and should be run in their respective directory.
+Tests are *mostly* self-contained (don't depend on output from other tests) and should be run in their respective directory;
-Exceptions and details are noted in the following dedicated sections.
+the exceptions and details are in the following sections.

+These correspond to [`schematic manifest get`](https://sage-schematic.readthedocs.io/en/develop/cli_reference.html#schematic-manifest-get), [`schematic model validate`](https://sage-schematic.readthedocs.io/en/develop/cli_reference.html#schematic-model-validate), and [`schematic model submit`](https://sage-schematic.readthedocs.io/en/develop/cli_reference.html#schematic-model-submit), respectively.
+Tests are pretty self-contained (don't depend on output from other tests) and should be run in their respective directory.
+Details are in the following dedicated sections.

 ### Test suite

-#### Test GENERATION of templates
+#### Test GENERATION of manifest templates

 > [!NOTE]
 > This can be run independently, i.e. it *does not* on any other tests here (though it does depend on the JSON-LD build).

 This means means checking expectations that:
 - [x] Templates can be generated at all with the version of `schematic` used, for the current JSON-LD data model.
-- [x] Templates look as expected when generated:
+- [x] Templates look as expected when generated for a new dataset of a particular data type (no existing annotations).
-    - As a basic blank template not referring to any specific files
-    - As a template instance with unannotated data filenames filled in
-    - As a template for data files with *existing* annotations pulled in,
-        - where existing annotations are compatible
-        - where existing annotations are incompatible (schema changes have happened in-between)
+- [ ] Templates look as expected when generated for a dataset of a particular data type when pulling in existing annotations.

 At the most basic template generation mode, failures with a given version of `schematic` could mean:
-- Version of `schematic` is too old and doesn't support whatever new validation rule/feature used in the model.
+- Version of `schematic` is too old and doesn't support whatever new validation rule syntax/feature used in the model.
 This gives us information on the minimum compatible version.
 - Version of `schematic` is too new and contains *breaking changes* that won't work with the current data model.
 - There's a problem with the data model such as a missing entity.
 For example, if a template uses a property (key) but that property is undefined in the data model so the schematic will complain at template generation time.

 At a more complicated template generation mode (with existing data involved), failures could mean:
 - The template has been updated in a way that is not compatible with past versions/hard to handle.
 That means that a contributor trying to update their data with this new template will run into an error as well.
 - Edge cases that's hard to handle within data model itself.
 Example: data has been annotated outside of DCA and doesn't conform to a template so schematic is confused when generating a template.

+###### Note on "advanced" manifest template generation

+Manifests templates can be generated with values filled in from previous submissions, instead of a blank template with just entity ids/names.
+However, this mode is not currently tested.
+It is also more DCC-variable, because existing values can be sourced from annotations, tables, or files as several different sources of truth.

 ##### Test fixtures